glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

 * Since the keyspace of ``user+password`` is still a subset of ascii characters, existing MD5 lookup tables have an increased chance of being able to reverse common hashes.

-* It's simplicity makes high-speed brute force attacks much more feasible.
+* It's simplicity makes high-speed brute force attacks much more feasible [#brute]_ .

 References
 ==========